EOxServer/eoxserver/docs/sphinx/en/users/atp_sum.rst

 with *EOxServer* and works right out of box.

-To track the status of the executed tasks and view the stored outputs auxiliary ATP HTML views can be enabled by adding following lines to URL patterns ('url.py' configuration file) of the actual *EOxServer* instance::
+To track the status of the executed tasks and view the stored outputs auxiliary ATP HTML views can be enabled by adding following lines to the URL patterns ('url.py' configuration file) of the actual *EOxServer* instance::

     urlpatterns = patterns('',